Blood Alcohol Content (BAC) in DUI Cases

 Refusal to submit to a blood test results in one year of license suspension.
 Still, blood tests can be handled in ways that can cause your blood alcohol content to read positive when you are sober.
 Lack of sterilization, preservative or refrigeration issues, coagulation, and fermentation problems may cause an innocent person to be accused of drunk driving.
 As well, there is a possibility that your blood vial may have been mislabeled or switched, causing you to suffer the consequences for someone else's crime.

 Contact Us Today!

 At The Law Offices of Jason K.S.
-Porter, P.A., you have the benefit of three former DUI prosecutors with over 90 years of combined legal experience.
+Porter, P.A., you have the benefit of three former DUI prosecutors with approximately 100 years of combined legal experience.
 As former DUI prosecutors having used breath test to make our cases, we know intimately their points of unreliability.
 We also know how blood tests and urine tests can fail to show correct BAC.
 We use this knowledge and experience to defend our clients charged with DUI and are accomplished at obtaining dismissals and acquittal of charges.